nickjj/dotfiles/README.md

   - Show all local git ignored files such as configs, history and scripts
   - Useful to see everything not committed and for optionally backing up those files
     - Example: `./install --local-files | xargs zip dotfiles-personal.zip`

-*There's also a `LOCAL=1` environment variable you can set when bootstrapping or running the other install commands.
-This is handy for doing local tests in containers without needing to commit, push and pull changes.*

 ### 🔧 Make it your own